An effective open image theorem for products of principally polarized abelian varieties: Preliminaries

 \subsection{Properties of symplectic groups}

+In this subsection, we give a brief introduction to the symplectic group and some of its properties that will be used in the paper.
+For a more comprehensive introduction, we refer the reader to \cite{MR502254}.

-Let $R$ be a commutative ring with unity and write $R^{\times}$ for the group of units of $R$.
-Let $g$ be a positive integer and let $M_{2g\times 2g}(R)$ denote the $R$-algebra of all $2g\times 2g$ matrices with entries in $R$.
-Let $\GSp_{2g}(R)$ denote the \emph{general symplectic group} over $R$ of dimension $2g$.
-See \cite{MR502254} for an introduction to symplectic groups.
-In particular, recall that
+Let $R$ be a commutative ring with unity and let $R^{\times}$ denote the group of units of $R$.
+For a fixed positive integer $g$, let $M_{2g\times 2g}(R)$ be the $R$-algebra of all $2g\times 2g$ matrices with entries in $R$.
+We define the \emph{general symplectic group} over $R$ of dimension $2g$ as